-As the survey begins, all science-grade data collected during the commissioning System Optimization period and subsequent Science Validation Surveys, § 2, is reprocessed to produce standard visit are ongoing with LSSTCam data, and a decision will be made prior to starting the LSST.

-the final Data Preview, DP2, which will be released 6 months following the start of operations.
+As the survey begins, all science-grade LSSTCam data collected during the commissioning System Optimization period and subsequent Science Validation Surveys, § 2, will be reprocessed to produce the final Data Preview, DP2.
+DP2 is expected to be released approximately 6 months following the start of operations.
 Table 1 presents a summary of the data products expected in DP2.
 DRP Solar System Processing (SSP) is currently a stretch goal for DP2.
 DRP SSP is intended to be a Rubin-only product; meaning that It does not start with the catalog from the Minor Planets Center (MPC).